DoubleML/doubleml-docs/doc/shared/models/rdd.rst

 2. **Kernel Selection**: Another crucial decision when estimating with RDD is the kernel determining the weights for observations around the cutoff.
 For this, the parameters ``fs_kernel`` and ``kernel`` are important.
 The latter is a key-worded argument and is used in the RDD estimation, while the ``fs_kernel`` specifies the kernel used in the nuisance estimation.
 By default, both of them are ``triangular``.
 3. **Local and Global Learners**: ``RDFlex`` estimates the nuisance functions locally around the cutoff.
 In certain scenarios, it can be desirable to rather perform a global fit on the full support of the score :math:`S`.
 For this, the ``Global Learners`` in ``doubleml.utils`` can be used (see our example notebook in the :ref:`Example Gallery <examplegallery>`).
 4. **First Stage Specifications**: In nuisance estimation, we have to add variable(s) to add information about the location of the observation left or right of the cutoff.
 Available options are:
-   In the default case ``fs_specification="cutoff"``, this is an indicator of whether the observation is left or right If ``fs_specification="cutoff and score"``, additionally the score is added.
+   In the default case ``fs_specification="cutoff"``, this is an indicator of whether the observation is left or right.
+   If ``fs_specification="cutoff and score"``, additionally the score is added.
    In the case of ``fs_specification="interacted cutoff and score"``, also an interaction term of the cutoff indicator and the score is added.
 5. **Intention-to-Treat Effects**: Above, we demonstrated how to estimate the ATE at the cutoff in a fuzzy RDD.
 To estimate an Intention-to-Treat effect instead, the parameter ``fuzzy=False`` can be selected.